h-REA/hREA/modules/vf-graphql-holochain/README.md

 ### Required options

 - `conductorUri` specifies the websocket URI for connecting to the Holochain conductor for this set of DNA connections.
 Usually this is `ws://localhost:4001`.
 Note that you can create multiple instances connected to multiple `conductorUri`s in order to simulate disparate hosts in multi-agent testing or usage.
+- `adminConductorUri` specifies the websocket URI for connecting to the Holochain conductor "admin service" for this set of DNA connections.
 - `dnaConfig` takes a mapping of pre-specified string module identifiers and associates them with the actual Holochain `CellId` to connect to.
 There are different ways of determining appropriate `CellId`s depending on the executing context.

 See [`types.ts`](./types.ts) for a complete reference of configuration options.